stoplightio/platform-docs/6.-migrations/classic.md

    existing one.
 Follow [this
    guide](../1.-quickstarts/add-projects-quickstart.md) to learn how.

+> If you are interested in upgrading from OpenAPI v2 (otherwise known as
+> Swagger) to the latest OpenAPI v3 format, there is free conversion tool
+> available [here](https://openapi-converter.herokuapp.com/).
+The latest version
+> of Stoplight Studio supports either format.

 ## FAQ

 The concepts in the new Stoplight Platform should be very similar to what you're